mohcine1789/ui-selenium-tests/README.md

 4. Fill out the payment details
 5. Verify the payment was successful

+The tests are run in parallel on both Firefox and Chrome browsers.

 ### How to execute tests

 1. Make sure docker is run on your machine